IN-DEPTH ANALYSIS

 LendingPoint vs. Prosper

-Prosper is another popular personal loan lender that offers loans ranging from $2,000 to $40,000.
-The repayment terms are three to five years, and the APR rates start at 7.95% and go up to 35.99%.
+Prosper is another popular personal loan lender that offers loans ranging from $2,000 to $50,000.
+The repayment terms are two to five years, and the APR rates start at 8.99% and go up to 35.99%.

 Prosper has slightly higher requirements in terms of credit scores.
 You have to have a score of 640 or above to be eligible for a loan.

-Prosper also has an origination fee, which may vary depending on the lender.
-It is either $15 or an extra five percent, whichever is higher when it comes to late payment fees.
+Prosper also has an origination fee, which ranges from 1% to 9.99%.
+It is either $15 or 5% of the unpaid amount, whichever is greater, when it comes to late payment fees.

 As you can see, both Prosper’s and LendingPoint’s personal loans are solid choices for prospective borrowers.

 Both lenders offer competitive rates and terms.
-The main difference is that Prosper requires a higher credit score and has an origination fee, while LendingPoint does not.
+The main difference is that Prosper requires a higher credit score and has an origination fee, while LendingPoint may also charge an origination fee, but it can be easier to qualify for if your credit profile is less polished.

 So if you need to borrow more money, Prosper might be a better option for you.